 What are some aspects of your scholarly background that you would like to share?

-Can you tell us about your body of work?
+Can you tell us more specifics about your body of work?

-How would you describe the relationship between media and religion?
+How do perceive the relationship between media and religion?

 What are the challenges and potentialities of public scholarship?

-What is your current project with public scholarship?
+What is your current medium of public scholarship?
 What are your goals?